okv/mini-monorepo-node-ts-aws-starter/README.md

 # mini-monorepo-node-ts-aws-starter

 This a minimalistic monorepository template to develop projects in TypeScript and run it using Node.js on AWS.
+This template is built with the following things in mind:

+1. It uses the standard Node.js library when possible and the API is stable enough :smiley:.
+For example, the default [Node.js tests runner and assertion library](https://nodejs.org/docs/latest-v22.x/api/test.html) has been used in the lambda templates.
+2. It doesn't introduce unnecessary dependencies (neither dev no prod ones) to keep the dev setup and lambda builds fast :rocket:.
+3. It doesn't aim to be a comprehensive monorepo solution but rather provides a useful base to develop maintainable (you may expect to find some tools for linting, testing, running projects locally there) TypeScript Node.js projects that are meant to be run on AWS.
+4. It focuses on AWS lambda for now, but more AWS services could be added later.
+5. After all, it's just a starting point for your repository, so you can tailor it to your needs.

 ## Using this repo as a template